J&J Medical Connect

 19 (7.8)

-Abbreviations: q4w, every 4 weeks; q8w, every 8 weeks.
+Abbreviations: PBO, placebo; q4w, every 4 weeks; q8w, every 8 weeks.

 CorEvitas PsA/Spondyloarthritis Registry

-Mease et al (2022)11,19 reported characteristics of patients with rheumatologist-diagnosed PsA treated with TREMFYA from the CorEvitas PsA/Spondyloarthritis Registry, a United States prospective, observational, noninterventional registry.
+Mease et al (2022)13,23 reported characteristics of patients with rheumatologist-diagnosed PsA treated with TREMFYA from the CorEvitas PsA/Spondyloarthritis Registry, a United States prospective, observational, noninterventional registry.

-• Inclusion criteria19:
+• Inclusion criteria23:

 • Patients (age ≥18 years) who had a diagnosis of PsA and initiated on a United States Food and Drug Administration (USFDA)-approved PsA medication at the enrollment.

-• Patients who met the modified New York classification criteria for AS and initiated on a USFDA-approved biologic and biosimilar for the treatment of AS or AxSpA at enrollment.
+• Patients who met the modified New York classification criteria for AS and initiated on a USFDA-approved biologic and biosimilar for the treatment of AS or AxSpA at enrollment

-• During routine clinical visits every 6 months, patients and providers complete questionnaires on patient demographics, disease characteristics, PsA medication history, medical history and lifestyle characteristics, disease activity and severity, comorbidities, and adverse events (including infections, hospitalizations, and other targeted safety outcomes).11
+• During routine clinical visits every 6 months, patients and providers complete questionnaires on patient demographics, disease characteristics, PsA medication history, medical history and lifestyle characteristics, disease activity and severity, comorbidities, and adverse events (including infections, hospitalizations, and other targeted safety outcomes).13

 • The analysis from March 2017 to September 2021 included biologic-naïve and biologic-experienced patients who initiated TREMFYA at or after enrollment.